TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 # Atomic CSS

 The conventions we've looked at so far have all been variations on traditional [semantic CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
 You give your HTML elements "meaningful" class names which have nothing to do with styling.
 Styling is a separate concern that CSS deals with.
-Your write CSS rules that depend on the structure and class names used in the HTML.
+You write CSS rules that depend on the structure and class names used in the HTML.
 The HTML is independent of the styling.
 You can change style without having to touch the HTML.

 ```html
 <div class="chat-notification">